taddison/tjaddison.com/_posts/2017-08-29-Building-an-OMS-metric-alert-to-Slack-bridge-with-Azure-functions.md

 The flow of a webhook through the Azure function is:

 - Webhook with alert configuration (custom JSON) and alert results (SearchResults) calls the OMSMetricToSlack function
-- OMSMetricToSlack parses the data into an Alert object, and then passes that to the AlertProcessor
+- OMSMetricToSlack parses the data into an Alert object and then passes that to the AlertProcessor
-- AlertProcessor determines the Computer name (we could be dealing with either a Computer, or some combination of Computer + other value)
+- AlertProcessor determines the Computer name (we could be dealing with either a Computer or some combination of Computer + other value)
 - AlertProcessor looks up any threshold overrides for the combination of Computer + Metric (could be higher/lower)
 - AlertProcessor compares the metrics against the thresholds, and if ObservationThreshold number of values exceed threshold values the alert is set as warning or critical
   - If the alert is neither a warning or a critical nothing further happens